vedmichv/CKA-learn-path/README.md

 -   Please make sure that in labs you have the **version of Kubernetes** that is supposed to be on the **exam**, or there is no super difference with the latter.
 -   Setup **auto-completion** in Bash for 'kubectl' as well as alias (for instance, 'k' instead of typing 'kubectl' every time).
 Tmux and other hard things you may find on the Internet are not necessary.
 -   Use **only official docs** relevant to the version of Kubernetes that is going to be on the exam.
--   Draw your attention that **CNI** topics of the docs don't include direct links for installing CNI, but, there will be at least one place with that (in HA clusters docs).
 -   Get into the habit of doing **self-checking** after completion of any of the labs regardless of they are auto-checked.
 On the exam, you have to do that on your own.